neaeraconsulting/asn1_codec/docs/configuration.md

 Both the ENCODER and DECODER will check the ASN.1 constraints for the C structures that are built as data passes through the module.

-## ACM Kafka Limitations
+## Configuring ACM to use multiple Kafka partitions

-With regard to the Apache Kafka architecture, each ACM process does **not** provide a way to take advantage of Kafka's scalable architecture.
-In other words, each ACM process will consume data from a single Kafka topic and a single partition within that topic.
-One way to consume topics with multiple partitions is to launch one ACM process for each partition; the configuration file will allow you to designate the partition.
-In the future, the ACM may be updated to automatically handle multiple partitions within a single topic.
+Each ACM process does **not** provide a way to take advantage of Kafka's scalable architecture, but it is possible to provide scalability by running multiple ACM processes.
+Each ACM process runs a single Kafka consumer.
+It is possible for one consumer to consume messages from multiple partitions, but a single consumer by itself is not scalable.
+However, there are two methods to add multiple ACM processes to efficiently handle multiple partitions by consuming them with multiple consumers that run in parallel:
+1. Multiple ACM containers can be started run within Docker or within a Kubernetes cluster, or
+2. A single container can be configured to run multiple consumer processes by setting the `ACM_NUMBER_OF_PROCESSES` environment variable to a value greater than 1.
+One or both of these methods may be used.
+For example if the Kafka topics are configured with 100 partitions, 10 ACM containers configured to run 10 consumers each could be used to provide one consumer per partition for maximum throughput.

 ## ACM Logging